Edward Dube: LDS Church service

 Dube served as a full-time missionary for the church from 1986 to 1988.
 He initially served in the church's South Africa Johannesburg Mission, which at the time included Zimbabwe, and then in the newly created Zimbabwe Harare Mission when the mission was split in 1987.

 Dube has served in the LDS Church as a branch president, district president and counselor in a mission presidency.
 In 1999, Dube became president of the first stake organized in Zimbabwe.
 From 2009 until 2012, he served as president of the Zimbabwe Harare Mission.
 He was made an area seventy in 2012 and served for a year prior to becoming a member of the First Quorum of the Seventy on 6 April 2013.
 Dube was the first Zimbabwean to serve as a mission president.

 In August 2013, Dube began serving as second counselor in the presidency of the church's Africa West Area, taking up residence in Ghana and assisting in overseeing Church operations in that country and several other west African nations.
 In October 2013, Dube spoke in general conference.
 In his talk Look Ahead and Believe he reminded Latter-day Saints that "In the sight of the Lord, it is not so much what we have done or where we have been but much more where we are willing to go."
 A few years later he was assigned to church headquarters and moved his residence to Utah.
 Among these assignments was overseeing the Be One celebration of the 40th anniversary of the revelation extending the priesthood to all worthy males, along with Joseph W. Sitati and Claudio R. M. Costa.

 In August 2018, Dube became first counselor in the presidency of the Africa West Area, thus returning his residence to Ghana.
 In November 2018, he participated in the groundbreaking of the Abidjan Ivory Coast Temple.
 In August 2020, Dube became a counselor in the presidency of the Africa South Area taking up residency in South Africa, to assist in overseeing church operations in that country as well as about ten other countries, including his native Zimbabwe.
+He later served as the area president.
+Effective August 1, 2024, he returned to Church headquarters to begin a new assignment in the Presidency of the Seventy.
+He is the first black African native to serve in that Presidency.